manthanpatel98/TFOD_Installation-Object_Detection/README.md

 ---

 ### **NOTE:**
-TFOD Framework works with only with RGB images, for B&W images we have to convert it to RGB.
+TFOD Framework works only with RGB images, for B&W images we have to convert it to RGB because the model is trained on RGB images.